 Social media, regardless of whether that’s Facebook, Twitter, Instagram or Snapchat, is not a marketing strategy.
 It’s a tool in your marketing toolbox.
-Furthermore, posting a bunch of content on Facebook, Instagram, or Twitter won’t compel people to attend your event.
+Furthermore, posting a bunch of content on Facebook, Instagram, or Twitter probably won’t compel people to attend your event.
 Do these ideas sound radical?
 Even going against the grain?
 They are, and they do.

 What Truly Matters to You and Your Event?